crescent-network/crescent/docs/cli/lpfarm.md

 ## Synopsis

 This document provides a high-level overview of how the command line (CLI) interface works for the `lpfarm` module.
-To set up a local testing environment, it requires the latest [Ignite CLI](https://docs.ignite.com/).
-If you don't have Ignite CLI set up in your local machine, see [this guide](https://docs.ignite.com/guide/install.html) to install it.
-Run this command under the project root directory
-`$ ignite chain serve -v -c config-test.yml`.

 Note that [jq](https://stedolan.github.io/jq/) is recommended to be installed as it is used to process JSON throughout the document.